FishtownFish wrapped around the rod of AsclepiusMedicine

 Some patients see a small rise in LDL (the "bad" cholesterol number) when they start high-dose omega-3, particularly the DHA-heavy products.
 The change usually reflects a shift to larger, less harmful LDL particles, but I confirm with an ApoB test (a measurement of the actual number of harmful particles).
 If ApoB rises along with LDL, we adjust the formulation or dose.

-Omega-3 does not block statins, and the two are often used together for high-risk patients.
+Omega-3 does not block statins, and the 2 are often used together for high-risk patients.
 The combination has the strongest data for people with stubbornly high triglycerides or known plaque on imaging.
 We coordinate the timing so that the fish oil is taken with your largest meal and the statin at its optimal time.

 Higher omega-3 intake is linked with reduced joint pain in rheumatoid arthritis and may modestly improve psoriasis lesions.
 Doses in the 2,000 to 4,000 mg per day range (combined EPA and DHA) are typical in this setting.
 Omega-3 is a supportive layer, not a replacement for disease-modifying medications.

-Vascepa (icosapent ethyl) is a purified, prescription-grade EPA at 4 g per day.
+Vascepa (icosapent ethyl) is a purified, prescription-grade EPA at 4 grams per day.
 It has strong randomized trial data for reducing major cardiac events in people with high triglycerides on a statin.
 Over-the-counter fish oil contains a mix of EPA, DHA, and other components, and the quality varies widely.
 We choose between them based on your risk profile, insurance, and lab values.

-Most surgeons ask patients to stop fish oil and other "blood-thinning" supplements 7 to 14 days before elective surgery to reduce bleeding risk.
+Most surgeons ask patients to stop fish oil and other blood-thinning supplements 7 to 14 days before elective surgery to reduce bleeding risk.
 Always tell the surgical team about every supplement on your list.
 We restart omega-3 once your surgeon clears you, usually 1 to 2 weeks after the procedure.

 Yes, especially at high doses or with poor-quality oils.
-Splitting the dose across two meals, switching to enteric-coated softgels (which dissolve in the small intestine instead of the stomach), or switching to a triglyceride-form oil typically resolves it.
+Splitting the dose across 2 meals, switching to enteric-coated softgels (which dissolve in the small intestine instead of the stomach), or switching to a triglyceride-form oil typically resolves it.
 If reflux persists, we look at other causes, including diet and sleep position.

-High-quality, third-party tested fish oils are filtered to undetectable levels of mercury, PCBs, and dioxins.
-Cheaper oils, especially "store brand" ethyl esters, do not always meet that standard.
+High-quality, third-party-tested fish oils are filtered to undetectable levels of mercury, PCBs, and dioxins.
+Cheaper oils, especially store-brand ethyl esters, do not always meet that standard.
 I look for IFOS (International Fish Oil Standards) certification or USP verification on the bottle.

 Higher-EPA formulations (1,000 to 2,000 mg of EPA per day) have shown modest benefit for depression in randomized trials, especially when added to standard treatment.
 The data for anxiety is weaker but suggestive.
 Omega-3 is not a stand-alone antidepressant.
 It is one piece of a broader plan that includes therapy, sleep, exercise, and sometimes medication.

-Philadelphia's classic comfort foods (cheesesteaks, hoagies, pretzels, pizza) deliver a lot of omega-6 fats and very little omega-3.
+Philadelphias classic comfort foods (cheesesteaks, hoagies, pretzels, pizza) deliver a lot of omega-6 fats and very little omega-3.
 The result is a dietary ratio that pushes the body toward inflammation.
 For Fishtown and Center City patients, an omega-3 supplement is often the simplest correction, paired with adding salmon, sardines, or anchovies a few times a week.

 A direct-to-consumer Omega-3 Index test typically runs $50 to $100.
 A 90-day supply of a high-quality re-esterified triglyceride or algae omega-3 usually costs $30 to $60.
 Insurance generally does not cover omega-3 supplements unless you are on prescription icosapent ethyl, in which case copays vary widely.